 profile 's build section.

-In the supported CI tool, you will see a section labeled Module Excludes.
-On this area, use a comma-separated list of Apache Ant styled patterns relative to the workspace root that denote the module information files (
+A comma-separated list of Apache Ant styled patterns relative to the workspace root will denote the module information files to be ignored.

 Here’s an example of the pattern described above: